 Step 3 – Reference

-You can improve your chances of having a complete application before 11 July and thus of securing a place if you ask your referee to send email@example.com an email from their QMUL email address with your full name in the email title confirming your eligibility as soon as you submit your application.
+You can improve your chances of having a complete application before the admissions deadline, and thus of securing a place, if you ask your referee to send firstname.lastname@example.org an email from their QMUL email address with your full name in the email title confirming your eligibility as soon as you submit your application.

 Step 4 – HESA Fees Questionnaire

 Before you can be made a formal offer by Central Admissions, you will need to fill in a fees questionnaire for essential HESA data gathering.
 You will not be charged fees on our face-to-face programmes but it is essential that you complete the form.